Two Heads are Actually Better than One: Towards Better Adversarial Robustness via Transduction and Rejection: Related Work

 \section{Related Work}

-In recent years, there have been extensive studies on adversarial robustness in the traditional inductive learning setting, where the model is fixed during the evaluation phase~\cite{carlini2017towards, goodfellow2014explaining,moosavi2016deepfool}.
-Most popular and effective methods are adversarial training, such as PGD~\cite{madry2017towards}, TRADES~\cite{zhang2019theoretically}.
-These methods are effective against adversaries on small dataset like MNIST, but still ineffective on complex dataset like CIFAR-10 or ImageNet~\cite{croce2020robustbench}.
-Defenses beyond adversarial training have been proposed but most are broken by strong adaptive attacks~\cite{croce2020reliable, tramer2020adaptive}.
+In recent years, there have been extensive studies on adversarial robustness in the traditional inductive learning setting, where the model is fixed during the evaluation phase~\citep{carlini2017towards, goodfellow2015explaining,moosavi2016deepfool}.
+Most popular and effective methods are adversarial training, such as PGD~\citep{madry2018towards}, TRADES~\citep{zhang2019theoretically}.
+These methods are effective against adversaries on small dataset like MNIST, but still ineffective on complex dataset like CIFAR-10 or ImageNet~\citep{croce2020robustbench}.
+Defenses beyond adversarial training have been proposed but most are broken by strong adaptive attacks~\citep{croce2020reliable, tramer2020adaptive}.

 To break this robust bottleneck, recent work has proposed alternative settings with relaxed yet realistic assumptions, particularly by allowing rejection and transduction.
-In robust learning with rejection (a.k.a., abstain), we allow rejection of adversarial examples instead of correctly classifying all of them~\cite{tramer2022detecting}.
-Variants of adversarial training with rejection option have been considered~\cite{laidlaw2019playing,pang2022two, chen2021revisiting,kato2020atro, sotgiu2020deep, he2022your}, also different generalizations such as ~\cite{stutz2020confidence} (unseen attacks), ~\cite{sheikholeslami2020provably, baharlouei2022improving, sheikholeslami2022denoised} (certified robustness). \cite{tramer2022detecting} proves an equivalence between robust learning with rejection and standard robust learning in the indcutive setting and shows that the evaluation of past defenses with rejection was unreliable.
+In robust learning with rejection (a.k.a., abstain), we allow rejection of adversarial examples instead of correctly classifying all of them~\citep{tramer2022detecting}.
+Variants of adversarial training with rejection option have been considered~\citep{laidlaw2019playing,pang2022two, chen2021revisiting,kato2020atro, sotgiu2020deep, he2022your}, including generalizations to unseen attacks~\citep{stutz2020confidence} and to certified robustness~\citep{sheikholeslami2020provably, baharlouei2022improving, sheikholeslami2022denoised}. \citep{tramer2022detecting} proves an equivalence between robust learning with rejection and standard robust learning in the inductive setting and shows that the evaluation of past defenses with rejection was unreliable.